lockss/lockss-rtd-portal/docs/migration/upgrading1.rst

                .. include:: upgrading1-yum.rst

       .. tab-item:: Rocky Linux
-         :sync: rocky
+         :sync: rocky-linux

          .. include:: upgrading1-dnf.rst

       .. tab-item:: Scientific Linux
-         :sync: scientific
+         :sync: scientific-linux

          .. include:: upgrading1-yum.rst

-3. Run this :program:`systemctl` command to start the LOCKSS 1.x instance:
+3. |LOCKSS1ROOT| Run this :program:`systemctl` command:

    .. code-block:: shell

       systemctl start lockss

+   This will start the LOCKSS 1.x instance.

 ----

-.. only:: html

 .. rubric:: Footnotes

-.. [#fnsamehost]
+.. [#fn-container]

-   If your :ref:`Migration Scenario` is a **same-host migration**, your LOCKSS 1.x host and your LOCKSS 2.x host are the same host.
+   |LOCKSS1CONTAINER| If you are running LOCKSS 1.x as a Docker container, this step is replaced with the container upgrade process.
+Contact us for advice.